 - Badass Teacher: As exasperated as Uncle Kau is by the stupidity of his two students, he'll still do whatever it takes to protect them and take down any vampire or ghost who goes after them.

 - Chinese Vampire: Obviously.

-- Spin-Off: Lam Ching Ying would also star in several films with similiar plot such as Encounters of the Spooky kind and Crazy Safari.
+- Spin-Off: Lam Ching Ying would also star in several films with similar plot such as: Encounters of the Spooky Kind and Crazy Safari.